-University decisions are not carried out before they are communicated on the official University website.
-Information is communicated subject to statutory reservations as regards the protection of personal data.
+University decisions are carried out only after they are communicated on the official University website.
+Information is subject to statutory reservations as regards the protection of personal data.

 Requests made by the public media concerning information communicated by the University are reported to the Rector, who is competent to examine them and decide.